 If you choose a Medicare Part C plan, it typically provides coverage for the following:

-Medigap Plan C doesn't provide any coverage for Medicare Part B excess charges.
+Medigap Plan C doesn't cover Medicare Part B excess charges.
 To understand how Medicare Part B excess charges work, you need to understand Medicare assignment, which is the cost Medicare has approved for a particular health service.
 Any provider who is Medicare-approved accepts Medicare assignment.

 Providers who don't accept Medicare assignments can charge more than what Medicare has approved for the Medicare service.
 Any costs above the Medicare-approved amount are your Part B excess, which you're responsible for paying.
 For example, some doctors may charge up to 20% above the approved Medicare amount.

 Private insurance carriers sell Medigap plans.
 Therefore, your premium will vary depending on the insurance provider.
-However, your basic benefits must be the same for your Medigap Plan C policy, regardless of the insurance provider.
+However, regardless of the insurance provider, your basic benefits must be the same for your Medigap Plan C policy.

 You can enroll in different Medigap plans offering various benefits during your Medicare Supplement Open Enrollment Period.
-This period lasts for six months and starts when you first enroll in Medicare Part B. Taking advantage of this enrollment period means that you can enroll in a plan no matter what your health status.
-You also won't have to undergo any waiting periods, and you won't face higher premiums even if you have any pre-existing health conditions.
+This period lasts for six months and starts when you first enroll in Medicare Part B. Taking advantage of this period means that you can enroll in a plan no matter your health status.
+You also won't have to undergo any waiting periods and won't face higher premiums even if you have pre-existing health conditions.

-You do need to live within the plan's service area, so talking to a Medigap agent specializing in North Carolina is a great idea to ensure you're choosing the right strategy.
-It's also essential to enroll when you're eligible, as it's a one-off enrollment period.
+You need to live within the plan's service area, so talking to a Medigap agent specializing in North Carolina is a great idea to ensure you choose the right strategy.
+Enrolling when you're eligible is also essential, as it's a one-off enrollment period.
 If you miss it, you won't be able to take advantage of these benefits again.

-If you've got questions about Medigap plans and which one is suitable for you, our experienced and local health insurance agents can help.
-We often get asked questions like 'What is the difference between Medicare Part C and Medigap' and can help provide straightforward advice that’s right for you.
+If you have questions about Medigap plans and which one is suitable for you, our experienced and local health insurance agents can help.
+We often get asked questions like 'What is the difference between Medicare Part C and Medigap?' and can provide straightforward advice that’s right for you.

-We specialize in helping people living in North Carolina find the right health plan for their health needs and budget.
-If you want help to compare Medigap policies in your local area, get in touch with us today or compare plans online.
+We specialize in helping people in North Carolina find the right health plan for their needs and budget.
+If you want help comparing Medigap policies in your local area, contact us today or compare plans online.